Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 Consider partnering with popular local businesses to establish a change round-up program, or add a change donation box at their registers.

-Customers can round their totals to the nearest dollar, and the spare change will be automatically donated to your organization.
+Customers can round their totals to the nearest dollar, and the spare change will be donated to your organization.
 Or, customers can drop their extra change in a secure box on their way out.

 Passive fundraising is an effective way to generate continual support for your cause with little effort.
 But with so many options, how do you choose the right one for your organization?